 }

 X-Ray traces tie the user request to every downstream call.
-Enable X-Ray on the API Gateway / Lambda / agent / Step Functions surfaces; the trace shows the request flow end-to-end.
-For multi-step workflows from Part 5, X-Ray shows which workflow steps dominated latency or cost — actionable signal for tuning.
+Enable X-Ray on the API Gateway, Lambda, agent, and Step Functions surfaces, and the trace shows the request flow end-to-end.
+For multi-step workflows from Part 5, X-Ray shows which workflow steps dominated latency or cost — actionable signal for tuning, not just colourful flame graphs.

-The observability layer for AgentCore-hosted agents has additional first-class instrumentation: per-session traces, per-tool execution timings, OpenTelemetry-compatible exports.
-For long-running agents, AgentCore's observability is materially better than what bolt-on instrumentation can give you on Lambda or EKS.
+The observability layer for AgentCore-hosted agents carries additional first-class instrumentation: per-session traces, per-tool execution timings, OpenTelemetry-compatible exports.
+For long-running agents, AgentCore's observability is materially better than what bolt-on instrumentation gives you on Lambda or EKS.

 The security and observability configuration above maps cleanly to the obligations the operator faces: